 For parents, it’s one of those 2017 head-scratchers — like the ever-popular fidget spinners.
 Making and playing with slime is a huge pastime for kids right now.
 There may be some big STEM/STEAM lessons, here — or at least learning about fractions and DIY recipes.
 Elmer’s glue offers several slime recipes on its website.

-RAK’s expert, Taylor Collet, shared her favorite slime recipe: 4 ounces white glue, food dye, 4 cups shaving cream and borax water.
+RAK’s expert, 11-year-old Taylor Collet of Gilbert, shared her favorite slime recipe: 4 ounces white glue, food dye, 4 cups shaving cream and borax water.
 To make the borax water, add a teaspoon of borax to one cup of warm water and mix until the borax is fully dissolved.
 Add a teaspoon of borax water at a time to your glue and shaving cream mixture until it is slime!
 Taylor also likes to add textures — everything from beads to sequins to Styrofoam.
-“It’s so fun because you get to make it, and you get to add different things to to make it crunchy or fluffy or jiggly,” she says.
+“It’s so fun, because you get to make it, and you get to add different things to it to make it crunchy or fluffy or jiggly,” she says.
 “When you have made a bunch, you can add it together and make something really big, and it feels like a lot of textures.”